 For most of the war I went to Bank Street School, we spent half our time sitting in the air-raid shelter which was so wet we had to sit on wooden benches with our feet on house bricks to keep them dry.
 One teacher’s name I recall was Miss Bartholemew who was the very first teacher my son David had when he went to the Hugh Christie School just before we left for Australia.I remember her as a short dumpy person who seemed ready for retired at that time.
 From there to the Slade (Slade School) and then to Judd.It was here that I learnt to detest snobbery, something which has stayed with me all my life.

-After leaving school I bummed around for a while upsetting mum and dad who were disappointed in me but as I explained I wanted to travel around and joining the army in 1954 serving with the RASC and spending three years in Germany.Coming out of the army in early 1958, more strife about the direction of my life.
-I met Viv in April 1958 and decided to marry in March 1959.
+After leaving school I bummed around for a while upsetting mum and dad who were disappointed in me but as I explained I wanted to travel around and joined the army on 1st November 1954 becoming 23224816 Pitson C D. Serving with the RASC and spending three years in Germany finishing up as sub. l/cpl and coming out of the army 30.10.1957, more strife about the direction of my life.
+I met Viv in April 1958 and decided to marry 14 March 1959.